gbeced/basana/docs/quickstart.rst

   or close a position.

 We'll be using market orders to keep this example short, but you'll probably want to use limit orders when writing your own position managers.
-Many examples, including those that use limit orders, are available in the `examples folder <https://github.com/gbeced/basana/tree/master/samples>`_.

 The first thing we'll need in order to execute the backtest is historical data.
 Use the following command to download minute bars from Binance for January 2021: